max-schaefer/commonplace-book/religion/bible-verses.md

     > Dicit mater eius ministris: quodcumque dixerit vobis facite.

-    > His mother said to the servants, “Do whatever he tells you.”
+    > His mother said to the servants, "Do whatever he tells you."

 - 3:16